Amnok/js-tests/interview-guide/8-async js/readme.md

+# Async JS

--> JS is synchronous , blocking, single threaded, dynamically typed language.
+> JS is synchronous , blocking, single threaded, dynamically typed language.

-->A promise let's you associate handlers with an asynchronous action's eventual success value or failure reason.
+> A promise let's you associate handlers with an asynchronous action's eventual success value or failure reason.

--> promise has three states
+> promise has three states

+- pending
+- fulfilled
---> pending, fulfilled, rejected
+- rejected

--> Async functions always returns a promise.
+> Async functions always returns a promise.